-As of January 2014, New Zealand Mudsnails have been documented within King County in the Thornton, Kelsey, Mercer Slough, and McAleer basins shown in them map below.
-For more information on mud snail observations see Bellevue’s New Zealand Mudsnail tracking map.
+As of March 2015, New Zealand Mudsnails have been documented within King County in the Thornton, Kelsey, Mercer Slough, McAleer, and May Creek basins shown in the map below.
+For more information on mudsnail observations see Bellevue’s New Zealand Mudsnail tracking map.

 Some additional resources